SFU-CMPT-201/a7-pub/README.md

 * Employ static analysis tools (e.g., linters) and memory checkers (e.g., sanitizers) to identify potential issues.

-Now, you can stop recording, and submit all the files you created for this assignment including `.record/` and `.nvim/`.
+Now, you can stop recording and submit all the files you created for this assignment including `.record/` and `.nvim/`.

 # Next steps